-Today you're going to find out how help your child make a Flappy Bird in Scratch!
-I’ll show your child how to control the bird with the space key, build moving pillars, and update the score every time the bird flies through them.
+Flappy Bird is a super fun game and it is not hard to make it in Scratch.
+Today let’s build a Flappy Bird game together in Scratch!
+I’ll show you how to control the bird with the space key, build moving pillars, and update the score every time the bird flies through them.
+This is an intermediate level Scratch project.

 How to Make a Flappy Bird in Scratch